RayHightower/RayHightower.com/_posts/2016-01-04-how-to-make-lunrjs-jekyll-work-together.markdown

 ```

+Every blog post has an entry like the one shown above.
 Take a look at the [current `_site/search_data.json` file](/search_data.json) for RayHightower.com.
 This is what `lunr.js` searches to produce fast results for visitors.

-Here's how to make lunr.js work for you.
+Now, here's how to make lunr.js work for you.

 ### Download lunr.min.js (Minified)